dr-richard-barker/OSDR_juypter_book.io/README.md

 # OSDR_readthedocs
-OSDR_readthedocs tutorial using the mkdocs basic template
+OSDR_readthedocs tutorial using the juypter_book template